Rana44000/HFparser/README.md

 Finds the atoms of the large values and outputs the atom numbers and hyperfine tensor values into new file HFvalues.txt.

+Additionally:

+can find all HF values and averages for a user defined atom using -md and atom number

-Additionally, can print out isotropic hyperfine values if user chooses into HFisoAll.txt and HFisoLarge.txt
+can print out isotropic hyperfine values if user chooses into HFisoAll.txt and HFisoLarge.txt using -iso and True

 Input files: OUTCAR